orklann/PEP/README.md

 the tests, just click Test in your Xcode, if should be all pass.

 ## What I am working on
-I update the core PDF engine almost everyday.
+I update the core PDF engine (called Gene) almost everyday.

 ## What has been done
 ### Things Done